mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ Hibernation state reason: ${STATE_REASON}"
    ```

    The instance is now hibernated with compute charges stopped while preserving all application state.
-This demonstrates the core cost optimization benefit of hibernation for intermittently used workloads.
+This demonstrates the core cost optimization benefit of hibernation for intermittently used workloads, providing immediate cost savings while maintaining operational readiness.

 6. **Resume Instance from Hibernation**:

    Resuming a hibernated instance restores the exact application state from before hibernation, including all processes, network connections, and memory contents.
-This provides faster startup times compared to traditional instance launches while maintaining operational continuity.
+This provides faster startup times compared to traditional instance launches while maintaining operational continuity and demonstrating the reliability of hibernation for production workloads.

    ```bash
    # Resume the hibernated instance